The Google Pixel Watch will reportedly be teased at Google’s I/O developer conference in May, ahead of an official launch in October.

 Alleged images of Google Pixel Watch

-Mind you, these are not the real thing.
+Mind you, the renders you see in this article are not the real thing.
 Instead, they are created by an artist based on images that Prosser received.
 They are said to recreate both the hardware and software.

 Prossier says this is only a teaser.
 He promised, at the time, to release more images and videos in the near future.
-However, we’ve seen nothing since his original post in the Spring.
+However, we’ve seen nothing since his original post in the Spring of 2021.

 Unlike the Apple Watch, the pics shows a circular device with a crown on the right-hand side.
 The latter might be a rotating crown, physical button or combination of both.
 The timepiece is rather smart looking and practically has no bezels on the sides.
 It will definitely be one of the best looking watches out there.